Kodaira dimension of fibrations over abelian varieties: Abstract

 \section{Abstract}

-We prove a superadditivity result for the Kodaira dimension of algebraic fiber spaces over abelian varieties, an additivity result for (almost) smooth morphisms, as well as a subadditivity result for log pairs.
+We prove an additivity result for the log Kodaira dimension of algebraic fiber spaces over abelian varieties, a superadditivity result for fiber spaces over varieties of maximal Albanese dimension, as well as a subadditivity result for log pairs.